mspnp/performance-optimization/BusyDatabase/docs/BusyDatabase.md

 ### Monitoring the volume of database activity

-You can use a application performance monitor to track the database activity of the system in production.
+You can use an application performance monitor to track the database activity of the system in production.
 If the volume of database activity is low or response times are relatively fast, then a busy database is unlikely to be a performance problem.